 Help set a positive atmosphere at all practices and competitions.

 Please pay for registration and competitions at the earliest possible date.

 Volunteer where you can.
 You are part of the team.

 Take pictures and share.

 Cheer on every athlete.

-The three team practices are typically enough training for 7 and 8 year olds with older athletes needing additional training outside of practice to truly be ready for competition.
-Below is a table that will give you a basic guideline for your child’s age group.
+The two team practices and Sunday long runs are typically enough training for 8-year-olds, while older athletes need additional training outside of practice to truly be ready for competition.
+Below is a table that will give you a basic guideline for your athlete’s age group.